vdjserver/vdjserver-repository/readme.md

 ====================

 VDJServer is a next generation immune repertoire analysis portal and platform.
-VDJServer Repository is designed to be an AIRR-compliant data repository.
-It is the backend services for the VDJServer Community Data Portal.
+VDJServer Repository is an AIRR-compliant data repository with additional administrative interfaces.
+It provides ADC services for the VDJServer Community Data Portal.

 Deployments
 -----------